 - There are some but if you have compost rich soil and a healthy garden environment they should grow vigorously

 - Strawberries and members of the cabbage family do not do well planted together.
 Herb Thyme & beans are good companion plants for strawberries

 - Pick strawberries immediately after a rain to prevent rot or mold (okay to discard fruit to the compost)

 Sadly one of the most toxic pesticides / fumigants, methyl iodide, a toxic fumigant is used in commercial agriculture on the delightful strawberry.
 This chemical has been named "the most toxic chemical on earth".
 Strawberries are one fruit on the short list of foods to buy organically grown.
 Better still grow your own.

 Strawberries are a low-calorie and low cholesterol fruit.
 It is also a great source of Vitamin C with lots of antioxidants, phosphorus and potassium.

 Strawberries are an important, and easy to grow, home crop.
 In light of the toxic chemicals used on this fruit when commercially grown it is well worth the effort.
-If you are not able to grow your own, it is highly recommended that only organic strawberries be purchased, preferably from your local farmers market, so you can chat with the grower and ask what, if any, chemicals have been used on the crop.
+If you are not able to grow your own, it is highly recommended that only organic strawberries be purchased.
+Check out local farmers markets, so you can chat with the grower and ask what, if any, chemicals have been used on the crop.

-Strawberries are #1 on the 2016 Dirty Dozen pesticide guide list for fruit and vegetables
+Once again Strawberries are #1 on the 2023 Dirty Dozen pesticide guide list for fruit and vegetables

 - In northern British Columbia, I recall we had problems with field mice wintering over in the strawberry mulch under the snow